TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 into the fieldname ``telephone_number`` etc.

-However, the table definition contains additional fields that have no correlating property in the class :class:`Organisation`.
+However, the table definition contains additional fields that have no correlating property in the class :php:`Organisation`.
 They are needed by TYPO3 for providing functionalities like Localization, Workspaces and Versioning.
 The according TYPO3-specific fields are: